 Information about the types of higher education institutions that grant degrees in General Architectural History & Criticism and the types of students that study this field.
-University of Kansas awards the most degrees in graphic design in the US, but Amherst College and University of San Diego have the highest percentage of degrees awarded in General Architectural History & Criticism.
-Tuition costs for General Architectural History & Criticism majors are, on average, $10,768 for in-state public colleges, and $44,400 for out of state private colleges.
+University of Kansas awards the most degrees in graphic design in the US, but Special Focus Institutions and Special Focus Four-Year: Arts, Music & Design Schools have the highest percentage of degrees awarded in General Architectural History & Criticism.
+Tuition costs for General Architectural History & Criticism majors are, on average, $9,694 for in-state public colleges, and $45,600 for out of state private colleges.
 The largest share of institutions with General Architectural History & Criticism programs are Private not-for-profit, 4-year or above institutions.

 Data on the critical and distinctive skills necessary for those working in the General Architectural History & Criticism field from the Bureau of Labor Statistics.
 General Architectural History & Criticism majors need many skills, but most especially Reading Comprehension.
 The revealed comparative advantage (RCA) shows that General Architectural History & Criticism majors need more than the average amount of Operations Analysis, Quality Control Analysis, and Science.